The low price of alcohol is a key driver of our drinking culture. Cheap alcohol fuels heavy drinking.

-Alcohol is now more affordable than it has ever been.
+In 2017, alcohol was found to be more affordable than ever before.
 Wine has particularly become more affordable.
 This means that it now takes us less time to earn enough money to buy a standard drink.

 In New Zealand, off-licences are now selling approximately 75% of all alcohol.
 Supermarkets are big players in the retail market.

 High liquor outlet density in a community may lead to competition, which drives prices down.

 Increasing the price of alcohol is one of the strongest tools in our kete / basket to reduce harm.
 A large body of high-quality research suggests that a 10% increase in price reduces overall alcohol consumption by 5%.
 In fact, it is the most important strategy to reduce inequities in alcohol harm.